eschan/scoreboard/Readme.md

 ```

 ### Leaderboard
- To perform a query against the scoreboard to find the leaders, you simple use 'Score#leader' with a list of keys, and invoke run with a callback to fetch the results
+ To perform a query against the scoreboard to find the leaders, you simple use `Score#leader` with a list of keys, and invoke `run` with a callback to fetch the results

 #### Single scoreboard